M1-CHPS/glhpc/docs/lab4.md

 ```

 #### a) First, look at the top figure in `convergence.png`
-How do you observe ?
-How does the error evolve when increasing the number of Monte-Carlo samples ?
+What do you observe?
+How does the error evolve when increasing the number of Monte-Carlo samples?
-If needed, fix your program so that the relative error converges towards zero.
+If needed, fix your program so that the relative error converges toward zero.

-####  b) Look at the bottom figure: how does execution time evolve when increasing the number of samples ?
+####  b) Look at the bottom figure: how does execution time evolve when increasing the number of samples?
 If needed, fix your program so that the execution time scales linearly with the number of samples.

 ####  c) Look at the top figure in `stability.png`
-How are the values of the Pi estimations distributed ?
-Is there any bias, and if yes, why ?
+How are the values of the Pi estimations distributed?
+Is there any bias, and if so, why?
 If needed, fix your program so that the Pi estimations are normally distributed around 3.14.

-#### d) Look at the bottom figure: how is the execution time distributed ?
+#### d) Look at the bottom figure: how is the execution time distributed?
 Check whether the timings are stable, and if not, propose an explanation.
-Do you observe any measurement noise ?
-How would you qualify it ?
+Do you observe any measurement noise?
+How would you characterize it?

 If needed, fix your measurements so that the execution time is mostly normally distributed, and the measurement noise is tolerable.